 Luckily, Modoboa already provides this option and if you follow the instruction in step 3, you should have it checked.

 To apply the DKIM records for your email server, go to the Domains section and click on your domain name:

-Then in the DNS sections, click Show key button for DKIM key:
+Then in the DNS sections, click Show key button for the DKIM key: